Adameladeb/XSS-and-SQL-scanner/README.md

 Before running the script, ensure you have the following installed:

-- Python (version X.X.X)
+- Python (version: 3.11)
-- Chrome WebDriver (version X.X.X) for Selenium
+- Chrome WebDriver (version: lastest) for Selenium

 ## :wrench: Setup and Usage